 - Elaborate plumbing laid in 1150 served the Christchurch Monastery at Canterbury, with settling tanks to purify water, and branches that fed the kitchen, the laver, and the washouse.

-- Greene stated, People always talk about the good old days, before pesticides and pollution.
+- The previously mentioned Professor Greene stated, People always talk about the good old days, before pesticides and pollution.
 But in the good old days of Europe and the United States, people lived in filth, with human and animal fecal matter all around.
 The rivers were filthy.
 Clothing was infested with vermin.

 - Although scholars point to advances in medical science; such as, vaccines and antibiotics, as the major factors in turning the tide against disease, the changes in personal and domestic hygiene should be given considerable credit for improvements in better health conditions.

 - For one thing, Greene explains, pasteurization and vaccines didnt really come along until the mortality decline was well established.
 Thats not to say vaccines werent important.
 But nearly 40 diseases are transmitted by feces, urine and other secretions on contaminated hands or other objects.
 The greatest cause of fatal infant diarrhea came from mothers who went to the toilet, didnt wash their hands and passed along intestinal bacteria to their babies..